SQL vs NoSQL Databases

 Key takeaways

-- Try simple prototypes with realistic data before committing to one approach.
+- Prototype early with realistic data before committing